oracle-livelabs/sprints/analytics/sprint-oac-create-dataset-google-drive/create-dataset-google-drive.md

     ![Google Drive publish app](images/publish-app.png)

-4. Select **Authorize** and then **OK.** The menu will then populate with your storage data.
+4. Select **Authorize** and then **OK.** You will be directed to a Google SSO screen, where you need to enable permissions to access the files. **Select all.** The menu will then populate with your storage data.
 You can select the dataset from the menu options.

     ![OAC datasets from drive](images/drive-updated.png)